 The day that we visited the restaurant, we choose a la carte.
 The restaurant has an extensive menu with both Western as Thai food options.
 Each food option on the menu has its own wine recommendation.
 Due to popularity, make sure to make a reservation if you want the best seats.
 More information can be found on the official Monsoon Valley website.

-Thirty kilometers from Hua Hin center, you will find the largest mangrove forest in Thailand.
-The Pranburi Forest Park is free to visit and has a wooden walkway where you can spot many different animals, including weirdly colored crabs.
-The wooden walkway is approximately one kilometer long and during the walk, you will pass by local boatmen.
-For 450 THB you can hire a long tail boat that will take you through the mangrove and a local fisher village.
+Thirty kilometres from Hua Hin centre, you will find the largest mangrove forest in Thailand.
+The Pranburi Forest Park is free to visit and has a wooden walkway where you can spot many different animals, including weirdly coloured crabs.
+The wooden walkway is approximately one kilometre long and during the walk, you will pass by local boatmen.
+For 450 THB you can hire a long-tail boat that will take you through the mangrove and a local fisher village.
 The boat can easily take eight people.
 In my opinion, it is definitely worth the ride.
 The park itself is open from 06:00 to 18:00.